-Episode 58
+Episode 104

 Building a People-first Culture with Chris Wright

 How does a company remain resilient and successful during challenging times?
 How can leaders steer their companies to thrive, not just survive, during times of uncertainty and change?
 Complex strategies or advanced technologies can help, but there’s something more impactful that can lead any company to long-term gains.
-According to Chris Wright, Founder, CEO and Chair of Liberty Energy, it's about prioritizing your people.
+According to Chris Cright, Founder, CEO and Chair of Liberty Energy, it's about prioritizing your people.

 Chris Wright is a tech nerd turned entrepreneur.
 With a deep-rooted passion for energy in all its forms, he has journeyed through various sectors, from fusion, solar, and geothermal, to his current focus on oil and gas and next-generation geothermal.